-- In May or June of 2020, fellows will gather in Seattle for a time of in-person learning and community before the PAAC conference.
-(Your conference registration fee will be waived, but the cost of travel and lodging is not included.
-We encourage you to apply for the fellowship even if you aren’t sure if you will be able to participate in this part of the program in person.)
+- In July of 2020, fellows will gather in Seattle for a time of in-person learning and community during PAAC conference.
+(We encourage you to apply for the fellowship even if you aren’t sure if you will be able to participate in this part of the program in person.)

 Fees and Scholarships

 Tuition: $550, plus the cost of reading materials, due on September 1, 2019.
 Payment plans can be arranged if needed.